 Perspectives

-The importance of distinctiveness and differentiation has been widely debated, with businesses often seeking white spaces in crowded, competitive markets.
-However, the most successful brands are those that can accurately assess and value market potential, not simply differentiate or launch new products to fill a gap.
+The importance of brand distinctiveness and differentiation has been widely debated, with businesses often seeking white spaces in crowded, competitive markets to establish brand loyalty.
+However, the most successful brands are those that can accurately assess and value market potential, not simply differentiate or launch new products to fill the market gap without strong analysis.

-If done right, stretching and diversifying can offer huge opportunities for brand and business growth, but missteps can lead to cringe-worthy moments and damage to a brand’s reputation - diversifying, going too far, too fast, and neglecting the core are just some of the common mistakes brands make.
+If done right, brand stretching and diversifying can offer huge opportunities for business growth, but missteps can lead to cringe-worthy moments and damage to a brand’s reputation - diversifying, going too far, too fast, and neglecting the core brand identity are just some of the common mistakes brands make.

 Here we examine how some brands have successfully expanded into new categories, while others have learned tough lessons from failure - generating some important considerations for all bold, big-dreaming brand managers out there!